 In October 2001, two customers, Nikki Nicholls and Geraldine M. Barber, filed a class action suit against Charter Holdco in South Carolina Court of Common Pleas ("South Carolina Class Action"), purportedly on behalf of a class of Charter Holdco's customers, alleging that Charter Holdco improperly charged them a wire maintenance fee without request or permission.
 They also claimed that Charter Holdco improperly required them to rent analog and/or digital set-top terminals even though their television sets were "cable ready."
-Charter Holdco removed this case to the United States District Court for the District of South Carolina in November 2001, and moved to dismiss the suit in December 2001.
+A substantively identical case was filed in the Superior Court of Athens - Clarke County, Georgia by Emma S. Tobar on March 26, 2002 (the "Georgia Class Action"), alleging a nationwide class for these claims.
+Charter Holdco removed the South Carolina Class Action to the United States District Court for the District of South Carolina in November 2001, and moved to dismiss the suit in December 2001.
 The federal judge remanded the case to the South Carolina Court of Common Pleas in August 2002 without ruling on the motion to dismiss.
-The plaintiffs subsequently moved for a default judgment, arguing that upon return to state court, Charter Holdco should have but did not file a new motion to dismiss.
-The state court judge granted the plaintiff's motion over Charter Holdco's objection in September 2002.
-Charter Holdco immediately appealed that decision to the South Carolina Court of Appeals and the South Carolina Supreme Court, but those courts have ruled that until a final judgment is entered against Charter Holdco, they lack jurisdiction to hear the appeal.
+The plaintiffs subsequently moved for a default judgment, arguing that upon return to state court, Charter Holdco immediately appealed that decision to the South Carolina Court of Appeals and the South Carolina Supreme Court, but those courts have ruled that until a final judgment is entered against Charter Holdco, they lack jurisdiction to hear the appeal.

 In January 2003, the Court of Common Pleas granted the plaintiffs' motion for class certification.
 In October and November 2003, Charter Holdco filed motions (a) asking that court to set aside the default judgment, and (b) seeking dismissal of plaintiffs' suit for failure to state a claim.
 In January 2004, the Court of Common Pleas granted in part and denied in part Charter Holdco's motion to dismiss for failure to state a claim.
 It also took under advisement Charter Holdco's motion to set aside the default judgment.
-In April 2004, the parties participated in mediation with respect to this and related litigation.
-The mediator made a proposal to the parties.
-In May 2004, the parties to this and the related litigation accepted the mediator's proposal and reached a tentative settlement.
-The tentative settlement remains subject to final documentation and court approval.
-As a result of the tentative settlement, the Company has recorded a special charge of \$0.2 million in its condensed consolidated statement of operations for the three months ended March 31, 2004 related to its portion of the litigation costs.
+In April 2004, the parties to both the Georgia and South Carolina Class Actions participated in a mediation.
+The mediator made a proposal to the parties to settle the lawsuits.
+In May 2004, the parties accepted the mediator's proposal and reached a tentative settlement, subject to final documentation and court approval.
+As a result of the tentative settlement, the Company recorded a special charge of \$0.2 million in its consolidated statement of operations in the first quarter of 2004.
+On July 8, 2004, the Superior Court of Athens - Clarke County, Georgia granted a motion to amend the Tobar complaint to add Nicholls, Barber and April Jones as plaintiffs in the Georgia Class Action and to add any potential class members in South Carolina.
+The Court also granted preliminary approval of the proposed settlement on that date.
+A hearing to consider final approval of the settlement is scheduled to occur on November 10, 2004.
+On August 2, 2004, the parties submitted a joint request to the South Carolina Class Action pending final approval of the settlement.
+Charter is awaiting a ruling on that request.

-Charter is unable to predict the outcome of the lawsuits and the government investigations described above.
-An unfavorable outcome in any of these lawsuits or the government investigations could have a material adverse effect on the Company's financial condition, results of operations or its liquidity.
+Charter is unable to predict the outcome of the remaining lawsuits and the government investigation described above.
+An unfavorable outcome in any of these lawsuits or the government investigation could have a material adverse effect on the Company's financial condition, results of operations or its liquidity.